King of the Ring tournament: Revivals

 The tournament returned in 2021 and was again between wrestlers from Raw and SmackDown.
 It began on the October 8 episode of SmackDown and continued across episodes of Raw and SmackDown, with the final held at the Crown Jewel event on October 21, 2021.
 Additionally, a women's version of the tournament was introduced, called Queen's Crown, and was held simultaneously alongside the men's tournament.
 Raw's Xavier Woods defeated SmackDown's Finn Bálor to win the 2021 tournament.
 During the June 6, 2025, episode of SmackDown, the 24th King of the Ring tournament, along with the third Queen of the Ring tournament, was announced to be held that month, culminating at the Night of Champions PPV and livestreaming event on June 28.
 Like with the 2024 tournament, the winner received a match for the world championship of their respective brand at SummerSlam.
 The final was between two SmackDown wrestlers, where Cody Rhodes defeated Randy Orton to earn a match for the Undisputed WWE Championship.

+The finals of the 2026 tournaments were again held at Night of Champions, but this time allowing the winners the choice of which world championship to challenge for at that year's SummerSlam.
+The King of the Ring final was between two Raw wrestlers, where Oba Femi defeated Jey Uso.
+Femi opened the following episode of Raw to celebrate his King of the Ring tournament win.
+He was interrupted by a returning Brock Lesnar, who he had been feuding with and who laid out Femi with an F-5.
+Afterwards, Femi decided to relinquish his SummerSlam world title match to instead face Lesnar at the event, who accepted on the condition that the match be made a Hell in a Cell match, which was made official.